melodi-lab/gmtk/README.txt

    See the top level Makefile for more such options.

+   If you run the binaries and get 'illegal instruction' errors, it is possible you have compiled for an architecture that is not valid for where you are running.
+   See the top-level Makefile and adjust the default OPTFLAGS to your appropriate architecture.

-8) All of the binaries should now live in the subdirectories:
+8) All of the runnable binaries should now live in the subdirectories:

     ./tksrc -- the main GMTK binaries, all start with 'gmtk*'

     ./featureFileIO -- a set of utilities to manipulate GMTK observation files (which includes pfile, raw
                    binary, ascii, and HTK files).
 These can be useful for preparing GMTK input observation files.

-    ./scripts -- There are a few scripts here that go through the GMTK triangulation programs in a variety of ways, and they sometimes find triangulations that are significantly faster
+    ./scripts -- There are a few scripts here that go through the GMTK triangulation programs in a variety of ways, and they sometimes find triangulations that are significantly
-                 than the default triangulation options.
+                 faster than the default triangulation options.

 9) Don't forget to read the documentation.
 It can be found at: